A new year.

 The pictures took my breath away.

-It made me so happy that something like this exists on our planet.
+It made me happy that such a thing exists on our planet.

-That I found it within the month of my daughter’s entrance into her teen years.
+That I discovered it within the month of my daughter’s transition into her teenage years.

 Within a pandemic.

-Sending you all a rainbow of your own this month. 🙂
+This month, I’m sending you all a rainbow of your own. 🙂